JOSHCLUNE/LeanHammer/README.md

 Each of the `options` supplied to `hammer` have the form `option := value` and are separated by commas.
 Options that can be used to customize a LeanHammer call include:

 - `disableAesop`: Can be set to `true` or `false` (default `false`).
 This option is used to remove Aesop from the LeanHammer call.
-- `disableAuto`: Can be set to `true` or `false` (default `false`).
-This option is used to remove Lean-auto, Zipperposition, and Duper from the LeanHammer call (each of these tools are part of a single pipeline)
+- `disableDuper`: Can be set to `true` or `false` (default `false`).
+This option is used to remove the Lean-auto/Zipperposition/Duper pipeline from the LeanHammer call
 - `preprocessing`: Can be set to `aesop`, `simp_target`, `simp_all`, or `no_preprocessing` (default `aesop`).
 This option determines whether the initial goal is first processed by `aesop`, `simp`, `simp_all`, or none of these.
 This option can only be set to a value other than `aesop` if `disableAesop` is set to `true`, and must be set to `aesop` if `disableAesop` is set to `false`.
 - `aesopPremises`: Can be set to any Nat (default 32).
 This option determines the number of lemmas from premise selection that are passed to Aesop as unsafe rules.
-- `autoPremises`: Can be set to any Nat (default 16).
-This option determines the number of lemmas from premises selection that are passed to Lean-auto, Zipperposition, and Duper.
+- `duperPremises`: Can be set to any Nat (default 16).
+This option determines the number of lemmas from premises selection that are passed to the Lean-auto/Zipperposition/Duper pipeline.
 - `aesopPremisePriority`: Can be set to any Nat between 0 and 100 (default 20).
 This option determines the Aesop success priority assigned to each of the lemmas from premise selection when passed to Aesop as unsafe rules.
 See [Aesop's README](https://github.com/leanprover-community/aesop) for additional details on the meaning of this success priority.
-- `aesopAutoPriority`: Can be set to any Nat between 0 and 100 (default 10).
-This option determines the Aesop success priority assigned to the unsafe rule that attempts to use Lean-auto, Zipperposition, and Duper to solve the current goal.
+- `aesopDuperPriority`: Can be set to any Nat between 0 and 100 (default 10).
+This option determines the Aesop success priority assigned to the unsafe rule that attempts to use the Lean-auto/Zipperposition/Duper pipeline to solve the current goal.
 - `solver`: Can be set to `zipperposition_exe` or `zipperposition` (default `zipperposition_exe`).
 This option determines the external automatic theorem prover that Lean-auto sends its translated problem to.
 Currently, the only options are `zipperposition_exe` (which uses the Zipperposition executable that LeanHammer's post_update script retrieves) and `zipperposition` (which allows the user to use their own preinstalled version of Zipperposition).

 Each of these options' defaults can be changed with `set_option hammer.<option_name>Default <new default>`.
-For example, the command that changes the default number of premises passed to Lean-auto from 16 to 32 is `set_option hammer.autoPremisesDefault 32`.
+For example, the command that changes the default number of premises passed to the Lean-auto/Zipperposition/Duper pipeline from 16 to 32 is `set_option hammer.duperPremisesDefault 32`.

 ### Examples

 You can use:
 - `hammer` to run the full pipeline
-- `hammer {disableAuto := true}` to try Aesop with premise selection
+- `hammer {disableDuper := true}` to try Aesop with premise selection
 - `hammer {disableAesop := true, preprocessing := no_preprocessing}` to try Zipperposition and Duper with premise selection

 ### Premise Selection